salos1982/generateTemplatedCode/README.md

       module1
       module2
 ```
-When you click in context menu of modules directory "generate templated module" you will generate new module inside of modules directory.
+When you click in context menu of modules directory "Generate templated module" you will generate new module inside of modules directory.

 So you workspace will be
 ```
 src
   app